 4. Solar Hot Water

-Anyone with an electric, or LPG fired water heater is paying a premium for energy.
-The new tiered billing system ensures that you will be paying a high rate for electricity and LPG cost parallels gas and oil products.
+Anyone with an electric or LPG-fired water heater is paying a premium for energy.
+The new tiered billing system ensures that you will be paying a high rate for electricity and LPG costs parallel gas and oil products.
 Solar heating technology has advanced to the point that it has become an “investment,” as it dramatically reduces your monthly energy bill and effectively makes you more energy and government independent.

 Thirty years ago the sight of, or mention of a bidet brought giggles and silly jokes.
 In Europe and Japan bidets have been used for decades as a personal hygiene aid not only for women but men as well.
 What more effective and effortless way could there be for cleaning one’s functional parts after using the water closet?
 If you have room in your bathroom for this often misunderstood plumbing fixture, you could make no more personally satisfying and effective choice than to add one to your plumbing system.